yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 infrastructure more secure, uniform, controllable, and observable.
 Everyone should be using them!!

-Unfortunately, however, service meshes make life harder in a number of different ways.
+Unfortunately, though, service meshes make life harder in a number of different ways.

-#### It's an N^2 system
+#### Scope is N<sup>2</sup>

 Let's say you have N services and you want to update all of them in some way, for instance to replace a library with a newer version.
 Typically, this will involve O(N) updates and O(N) things that can go wrong.
-When rolling out a service mesh, however, you're making O(N^2) updates because you're changing (and potentially breaking) how each pair of services communicates.
+When rolling out a service mesh, however, you're making O(N<sup>2</sup>) updates because you're changing (and potentially breaking) how each pair of services communicates.

 This means that, even with a small number of services, there are a lot of things that can go wrong (and will).
-Service A might be fine talking to B, and B might be fine talking to C, but the A to C link might occasionally timeout for some weird reason that takes days to debug.
-If you're in a company with dozens of services, the N^2 effects can be huge- be prepared for a lot of work rolling things out and debugging.
+Service A might be fine talking to B, and B might be fine talking to C, but the A to C link might occasionally time out for some weird reason that takes days to debug.
+If you're in a company with dozens of services, the N<sup>2</sup> effects can be huge- be prepared for a lot of work rolling things out and debugging.

 #### More hops, more problems